MicrosoftDocs/win32/desktop-src/SecAuthZ/delegating-the-defining-of-permissions-in-script.md

 ---
-Description: 'You can delegate the administration of the authorization policy stores that are stored in Active Directory.' ms.assetid: 'a7b43dfe-f03e-4795-bbd3-746eb3449fd0'
+Description: You can delegate the administration of the authorization policy stores that are stored in Active Directory. ms.assetid: a7b43dfe-f03e-4795-bbd3-746eb3449fd0
-title: Delegating the Defining of Permissions in Script
+title: Delegating the Defining of Permissions in Script ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Delegating the Defining of Permissions in Script